 Hero 9/11 first responder with cancer dies at 53; testified to Congress with Jon Stewart

-A 9/11 first responder has died two weeks after appearing on Capitol Hill with Jon Stewart, according to a report Saturday.
+A 9/11 first responder has died two weeks after an emotional appearance on Capitol Hill with Jon Stewart, his family said Saturday.

+Luis "Lou" Alvarez, a former bomb-squad detective for the NYPD, was diagnosed with colon cancer in 2016 and underwent 69 rounds of chemotherapy.
 He was 53.

-The death of Luis "Lou" Alvarez, a former bomb-squad detective for the NYPD who was diagnosed with colon cancer in 2016 and underwent 69 rounds of chemotherapy, was announced by his family, WNBC-TV reported.
+"It is with peace and comfort, that the Alvarez family announce that Luis (Lou) Alvarez, our warrior, has gone home to our Good Lord in heaven today," the family said.
+"Please remember his words, 'Please take care of yourselves and each other.'
+We told him at the end that he had won this battle by the many lives he had touched by sharing his three-year battle.
+He was at peace with that, surrounded by family."

 Alvarerz entered hospice care last week.

-The hero cop appeared with Stewart, the former “Daily Show” host, before a House committee June 11 to urge congressional action on renewing the 9/11 victim’s compensation fund.
+The hero cop appeared with Stewart, the former “Daily Show” host, before a House committee June 11 to urge congressional action on renewing the 9/11 Victim’s Compensation Fund.

 Stewart drew headlines after criticizing lawmakers who failed to attend the hearing.